-The answers were OK but I needed to get more clarity.
-After some thought, I decided to do something I’d never done before to help me prepare for my trip… and I decided to see a clairvoyant.
+In addition I decided to do something I’d never done before to help me prepare for my trip… I decided to see a clairvoyant.

 I’d never seen a clairvoyant before and to be honest I wasn’t even sure if I even believed they were legit.
 Could they really see the future?
 Did they really know what was coming next?
 Or were they all fakes and frauds?
 I didn’t know.
 But I was curious.
 So I decided to give it a try and find out.

-I’ve never been a person who does things by halves.
+Now I’ve never been a person who does things by halves.
 When I do something – I do it.
-I’m either fully committed and ALL IN – or ALL OUT.
+I’m either fully committed and all in – or all out.
 100% or nothing.

 BUT: If I’m getting contradictory information either some, or all of them, don’t know what they’re talking about and are just making it up as they go along.
 (I also decided that if 3 out of the 5 clairvoyants told me the exact same thing I would pay attention to it – ‘majority rules’)

 After doing some online searching and asking everyone I knew for referrals, I then spent the next 2 weeks travelling around New Zealand meeting with some of the top clairvoyants in the country.
 I would see one, wait a few days, and then I would see another.

 - Anything about my job or my past

 - I didn’t hint at anything and I didn’t reveal anything

 I told them my name was Michael and nothing else.

 So what did the clairvoyants predict?
 Were they accurate?
 What did they say?